Metal-King-Boo/assorted-python/README.md

 1. Date Program
    - Collects username and date of birth to display current age and today's date
-2. Dictionary, Tuples, and Sets
+2. Dictionary, Tuple, and Set Programs
    - Uses a dictionary to display valid course options
    - Uses a tuple to get the average weekly rainfall
    - Uses a set to sift out unique words in a file of unique words